 For student teaching, the department may limit registration, determine assignments, and prescribe the number of teaching hours required.
 Six successful credits of student teaching are required.
 The Program Director reserves the right to require an additional 3-6 credit hours of student teaching for students who fail to meet the standard.

-Applicants should consult with an advisor for individual program scheduling:
+Applicants should consult with an advisor for individual program scheduling Praxis I is due for program admission.

 Admission Application deadlines.

 Fall: July 15 Spring: Nov.
 1 Summer: April 1